 Fly into a designated airport in the late afternoon/early evening.
 Transportation will be provided from the airport to the camp.
 Dinner and fun the first evening as we settle in and get to know each other.

-The following two days will consist of educational sessions, including Management of Inhibitor Treatment, IV Infusion Tips, Grief and Loss, Insurance, and Stress Management.
+The following two days will consist of educational sessions, including The Bio-psychosocial Effects of Chronic Illness, Treatment of Inhibitors, Aqua Therapy, and Yoga for Relaxation.
 Rap sessions, separate teen tracks and sessions for siblings, and the affected child are offered throughout the weekend.
 Through these sessions, we facilitate participant learning and self-confidence, establishment of coping mechanisms, and experience peer-to-peer connections to build strong support systems.

 The final morning, we have breakfast, closing meeting and sad, sometimes tearful good-byes as we prepare for departure home.